BrannonKLuong/dropshop_ML_overlay/README.md

 ```

 ## Step 1: Main and Variable Initialization

-The main function begins with a Python clock timer to measure the run time of the algorithm.
+The main function begins with a Python clock timer to measure the algorithm's run time.

 The main function takes two arguments the weights and the video.
-The weights were generated in the previous step and should be an accessible file path.
-The video can be passed in any acceptable format. : for future implementation, the hope is to replace this video with the camera path.
+The weights were generated using the Roboflow and Yolov8 Models to save at an epoch set to 5.
+The video can be passed in any acceptable format.

+#### Future implementations, the hope is to replace this video with the camera path.

 1. Start the section of the code and call the main
     ```if __name__ == '__main__':